nazimboudeffa/OpenFoodShopper/README.txt

 https://gist.github.com/boudeffa/8344183
 =======

-- Put a word in the text click find Foods
+- Put a word in the text box then click find Foods (Must be named Find On OFF)

 -----> After search